 There is no entrance fee to see the penguins at St. Kilda as the pier is open to the public all year round.
 Click here to open the location of the Penguin Colony in Google Maps.

-What time do penguins come in St. Kilda?
+What time do penguins come to St. Kilda?

 The penguins come out of the rocks at the St Kilda Penguin Colony around sunset.
 We were in Melbourne in December.
 And with long summer days, the sun usually sets at 9 PM.
 We reached the penguin colony at 8:30 PM, just as the penguins were beginning to emerge.